concierge/Concierge/doc/ModuleCreation.md

 Conforming to these log levels will help prevent spamming end users with messages that they do not need to see.

 ### Testing Modules
-As part of the core testing frame work for concierge, modules that contain test directories will also be testing against.
+As part of the core testing framework for concierge, modules that contain test directories will also be testing against.
 Tests are expected to be located in `test/unit/example.js`, for unit tests of functions within your module and `test/acceptance/example.js`, for tests which require an instance of Concierge to be running.
 An example of how to use these can be found in [HelloConcierge](https://github.com/concierge/HelloConcierge).

 ### Loading Modules